ManageIQ/manageiq.org/source/documentation/faq.html.md

-For example, if you create a set of scripts to enforce an approval chain for VM creation in your platform, and you think that this might be useful to others, you can export these rule-sets, and distribute them on github. (instructions for sending link)[Send us the link to your repository], and we will include it in the collection of community modules available in [the marketplace](/marketplace).
+For example, if you create a set of scripts to enforce an approval chain for VM creation in your platform, and you think that this might be useful to others, you can export these rule-sets, and distribute them on GitHub. (instructions for sending link)[Send us the link to your repository], and we will include it in the collection of community modules available in [the marketplace](/marketplace).